Astronomers Proposal Tool (APT)

 APT errors and warnings

-APT Warning Warnings and APT Error error messages generated by APT are intended to help users identify and resolve problems or inconsistencies.
+Warnings and Error messages generated by APT are intended to help users identify and resolve problems or inconsistencies.
 Hover the cursor over these icons for pop-up help with a short description.
 You can also get summaries of these messages by clicking the Errors and Warnings icon on the top tool bar or the “errors and warnings” box at bottom right in the GUI.

 Latest Update